atreyasha/dotfiles/develop.md

     2.  i3

+        1.  flush screen when waking from sleep -\> execute `xset dpms force on` hook perhaps with `sleep 1` to overcome freeze bug

-        1.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep:
+        2.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep:
             <https://github.com/i3/i3lock/issues/275>

-        2.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

     3.  shell